Cast 100% Of All Eligible Roll Call

 BB - Binsfeld Building, BT - Boji Tower, CB - Capitol Building, HOB - House Office Building

-To read MIRS biography of Rep. Anthony, click here.
+To read MIRS biography of Rep. Filler, click here.

 LEAD STAFF PERSON: